THOMASELOVE/500-classes-2024/project/proposal2.md

 *Colleagues* | Yes, 2
 *Format* | Word/PDF
 *Research ?* | 1.
 Does the presence of iENE lead to increased rates of disease recurrence? <br /> 2.
 Does the presence of iENE lead to worse overall survival?
-*Outcome* |
-*"Treated"* |
-*"Control"* |
-*Covariates* |
+*Outcome* | 1.
+Overall survival (time to event) and 2.
+Distant metastasis (time to event) *"Treated"* | 137 subjects who were iENE-negative *"Control"* | 284 subjects who were iENE-positive.
+*Covariates* | patient demographics (age, sex) and comoboridities (smoking history, and alcohol use status), disease characteristics (oropharynx subsite site, tumor stage, nodal stage).
+I don’t have other characteristics such as insurance status or zip code available to me in the data (**a shame**).
-*Data Source* |
+*Data Source* | CC Head and Neck Cancer registry.
-*Also...* | In terms of whether or not to treat an outcome based on time as binary or time-to-event, that really depends as much as anything on how much information you have available to you about times and (in particular) censoring.
-In this case, I'm not seeing an especially problematic issue with keeping this as binary yet, but maybe when I learn a bit more, I might have a different reaction.
+*Also...* | In terms of whether or not to treat an outcome based on time as binary or time-to-event, that really depends as much as anything on how much information you have available to you about times and (in particular) censoring, related to your secondary outcome (distant mets.)
+How long are these people followed?
+What do you think?
 *Leila's <br /> Comments* | Your research questions don't seem to match your outcomes exactly.
 Are you interested in disease recurrence or distant mets in addition to overall survival?
 Also, I'm more used to seeing the outcome as all-cause mortality rather than survival, but maybe this is something in oncology literature I'm not familiar with.
 Any way for you to get some additional baseline data to include in your ps model?
 Will review more and let you know if I have additional comments, good work.- Including distant mets as a time to event outcome seems odd to me since I usually consider survival analysis more applicable to situations in which the outcome is expected to occur for most or all patients eventually.
 Would defer to Dr. Love on this approach vs logistic regression (**see my comments in Also above**).  <br /> Can you clarify whether the iENE negative patients are also ENE negative?
 I would expect yes given that ENE patients probably have more advanced disease but wanted to confirm. <br /> Do you have the information on whether the iENE was identified by CT vs MRI?
-I would expect that MRI would be more sensitive and thus may potentially pick up patients earlier.
+I would expect that MRI would be more sensitive and thus may potentially pick up patients earlier. <br />
 - Do you have any data regarding other comorbidities?
 These may affect things like ability to tolerate or be offered treatment or likelihood of developing other complications.
 Chronic kidney, liver, heart disease would seem important at least.

 [Back to Top](#table-of-contents)